Caltor/JWMediaCopier/Readme.txt

 Installation:
 1. Download and install the latest version of Python 3 from https://www.python.org/downloads/windows/.
 Make sure to tick the checkbox for "Add Python to PATH" during the installation.
 2. Download and save the CopyJWMedia.py script to a suitable location on your computer such as C:\Scripts
-3. Edit line 9 of the CopyJWMedia.py script to reflect the name of your JWLibrary app package folder.
+3. Edit line 1 of the CopyJWMedia.py script to reflect the name of your JWLibrary app package folder.
 This folder is typically found in C:\Users\username\AppData\Local\Packages.
 Once you have made this change save and close the script file.
+4. If you want to limit the copying of publications to a certain year you can also edit line 2 of the CopyJWMedia.py script to specify the starting year

 Usage:
 1. Download the required meeting workbooks in JWLibrary.